MrPowers/neapowers/content/investing/landscape.md

 * willingness and ability to take risk (risk tolerance)
 * time horizon
-* asset class valutions
+* asset class valuations

 You should formalize your asset allocation plan with an Investor Policy Statement (IPS) that outlines your target asset allocation.
-Investor Policy Statements are especially important now because technological innovations are making it harder for investors to stay diciplined.
+Investor Policy Statements are especially important now because technological innovations are making it harder for investors to stay disciplined.

 News cycles, information flows, and feedback loops are accelerating, but core human psychology is unchanged.
 Well know behavioral economics biases, like home country bias, have been observable for decades and are still omnipresent.
 Australians overallocate to Australian equities, Italians overallocate to Italian equities, and Americans overallocate to US equities.
 Modern investors haven't read the behavioral economics research from the 1970s and adjusted their allocations accordingly.